pymc-devs/pymc-examples/myst_nbs/case_studies/multilevel_modeling.myst.md

 pm.model_to_graphviz(pooled_model)
 ```

 You may be wondering why we are using the `pm.Data` container above even though the variable `floor_idx` is not an observed variable nor a parameter of the model.
 As you'll see, this will make our lives much easier when we'll plot and diagnose our model.
-In short, this will tell [ArviZ](https://arviz-devs.github.io/arviz/index.html) that `floor_idx` is information used by the model to index variables.
-ArviZ will thus include `floor_idx` as a variable in the `constant_data` group of the resulting [`InferenceData`](https://arviz-devs.github.io/arviz/notebooks/XarrayforArviZ.html) object.
+In short, this will tell {doc}`Arviz <arviz:index>` that `floor_idx` is information used by the model to index variables.
+ArviZ will thus include `floor_idx` as a variable in the `constant_data` group of the resulting {ref}`InferenceData <xarray_for_arviz>` object.
 Moreover, including `floor_idx` in the `InferenceData` object makes sharing and reproducing analysis much easier, all the data needed to analyze or rerun the model is stored there.

 +++